Who is Masters Swimming Australia?

-The National Office structure employs a General Manager (reporting directly to the National Board of Management), and two Administrators.
+The National Office structure employs a General Manager (reporting directly to the National Board of Management), and one Administrator.
 The National Office also has a service agreement with the Victorian Branch to perform its administrative duties.

 The National Office undertakes the following duties:

 - Provides national insurance policies

 - Co-ordinates communications between National Board of Management and Branches

 - Sources partnerships, strategic alliances, sponsorship and funding at the national level